Version 1.2 – 01 July 2020

 Chartsbridge Group Limited, The Lightbox, Willoughby Road, Bracknell RG12 8FB

 Review and Risk Assessment

-This policy must be reviewed at annual intervals from 1 July 2019, or as required by any regulatory change or as otherwise necessary.
+This policy must be reviewed at annual intervals from the date below, or as required by any regulatory change or as otherwise necessary.

 This policy will be circulated to all personnel, agency workers, consultants, sub-contractors and others working on behalf of the company irrespective of their location, function or grade.